 Spend on others too if you can, especially if it’ll make a positive difference to them and if you’ll receive fluffy feedback that it has made a positive difference to them (e.g. charities).
 Invest in others as well as yourself.
 It’ll also help one to bond with others, so if you feel that someone seems a bit distant – give them a gift i.e. although both matters, it’s actually more about what you invest in others rather than what others invest in you, that makes you feel a bond with someone.
 So if you don’t feel that close to a particular person – look towards your own efforts first.
 (Time and again, people grumble behind backs about someone who doesn’t talk to them, yet they haven’t honestly tried to talk to that person either(!))

 Naturally, different people can find different purchases more pleasurable than others depending on their personality and sense of identity.
 Buying things can be an opportunity to express our personalities, as well as to connect with others and to help craft a meaningful life story.
-Even so, we’re generally more grateful for our experiences and happy memories than the luxury materials we’ve had – no one on their deathbed wishes they’d bought more stuff but rather wish they’d done more things!
+Indeed, whether an experience or something material – go for purchases that have some intrinsic meaning and personal importance to you over purchases that are for trying to impress others or have other extrinsic goals.
+Still, we’re generally more grateful for our experiences and happy memories than the luxury materials we’ve had – no one on their deathbed wishes they’d bought more stuff but rather wish they’d done more things!
 Bucket lists are normally full of experience activities.
 Any regrets in life are usually experiential rather than material.

 Experiences make the more lasting memories and stories for the remembering self, and other people would rather hear about stories of experiences than possessions too.
 Experiences allay habituation better because they yield more and/or better life narratives, they become a bigger part of who we are, and the experiences we share with others connect us with others too.